Promotion (chess): Promotion to a bishop

 Less often, promotion to bishop is necessary to induce stalemate to save a draw in an otherwise hopeless position.
 The example shown is from the end of a study by Hermanis Matisons.

 Both king moves lose quickly (they can be met by 6...Rgg7, for example), so the pawn must be promoted.
 6.b8=Q and 6.b8=R both lose to a capture on c8, and 6.b8=N, while leaving a stalemate after 6...Rgxc8??, loses quickly after 6...Rcxc8.
-This leaves only 6.b8=B!: since the c7-rook is now pinned, Black must either lose it with a theoretical draw or play 6...Rxc8 which, with a bishop on b8 rather than a queen or rook, is stalemate.
+This leaves only 6.b8=B!: since the c7-rook is now pinned, Black must either lose it (possibly getting the bishop in return, after 6...
+Rgg7 7.
+Bxc7+, which results in a theoretical rook versus knight draw) or play 6...Rxc8 which, with a bishop on b8 rather than a queen or rook, is stalemate.

 In the diagrammed position from a 1972 game between Aron Reshko and Oleg Kaminsky, promotion to a queen or rook would allow 61...Qf7+!
 62.Qxf7 stalemate.
 White could promote to a knight, but that would not be sufficient to win after 61...Qa7!
 White wins after: